Chart Color Schemes

 Fraser is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Fraser, as evaluated at the 2016 Census, comprised 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
-Home ownership in Fraser was at 41.1%, with mortgaged dwellings at 47.7% and rented dwellings at 11.2%.
-The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was $450.
-Nationally, Fraser's mortgage repayments were higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Dwelling structure within Fraser, as evaluated at the latest Census, comprised 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Meanwhile, the level of home ownership within Fraser was well beyond that of the Australian Capital Territory, at 41.1%, with the remainder of dwellings either mortgaged (47.7%) or rented (11.2%).
+The median monthly mortgage repayment in the area was above the Australian Capital Territory average at $2,167, while the median weekly rent figure was recorded at $450, compared to the Australian Capital Territory's $2,080 and $450.
+Nationally, Fraser's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing